ArcFramework/arcframework.github.io/shortcodes.md

 ## Shortcode Attributes

-When you define a shortcode which renders a view, that view will have available it three variables automatically as well as any additional parameters which you passed in via the second argument of `renderView()`.
+When you define a shortcode which renders a view, that view will have available it three variables automatically as well as any additional parameters which you passed in via the second argument of `renderView()`:

-These are:

 ### `$attributes`, `$content` and `$shortcodeName`